 A compost pile needs the right amount of air and water (in addition to carbon and nitrogen) to be successful.
 So when temperatures drop the pile may retain its moisture for longer than drier summer months.
 So while water in the summer may be a necessary amendment, the addition of too much moisture in winter months (i.e. urine) will force air out of pore spaces in your compost pile, suffocating our dear aerobic bacteria friends.

-Increasing the amount of carbon in the pile by adding bulking agent such as wood shavings during winter is particularly important.
+Increasing the amount of carbon in the pile by adding bulking agent such as mini hemp during winter is particularly important.
 Ensure the bulking agent you are using is between 1 to 3cm in length.
 The finer bulking agent is great for increasing surface area for the microbes to work on but too fine and you reduce the ability of the pile to be aerated.

 Ensure your ventilation fan is running 24 hrs a day as well since this will help dry out the pile via the internal aeration pipes or laminar flow (depending on the model).